Ensemble Variational Fokker-Planck Methods for Data Assimilation: Numerical experiments

 In \cref{fig:lorenz-96}, we compare the RMSE against $\Nens$ for three VFP methods -- namely LVFP(GG), LVFP(GK) and LVFPS(GG) -- with the localized ensemble transform Kalman filter (LETKF)~\cite{Hunt_2007_4DLETKF}, and the localized ensemble transform Kalman smoother (LETKS)~\cite{Asch_2016_book}.
 In the LVFP(GG) and LVFP(GK), both Schur-localization and local update are used when evolving the intermediate ensemble.
 The localization radii are fixed to be $r = 2$ for $\Nens = 5$, $r = 4$ for $\Nens = 10$ and $r = 5$ for $\Nens = 15, 20, 25, 30$ respectively in the Gaspari-Cohn decorrelation function.
 Due to the ring-like structure of Lorenz '96, $r = 2$ updates a state using information from the 7 neighboring states on either side.
 Similarly, $r = 4$ uses 14 states and $r = 5$ uses 17 states from either side.
-We would like to mention that LVFP(GK) is our localized formulation of the particle flow filter (PFF) introduced in~\cite{Hu_2020_mapping-PF}.
 Note that the localization we do is different from the one done in the PFF~\cite{Hu_2020_mapping-PF} manuscript.
 In LVFPS(GG), only Schur-localization is performed as local updates would require a local model and local model adjoint, which we have chosen to not implement due to its impracticality for most problems of interest.
 In LETKS and LVFPS(GG), we assimilate with a window size of $K = 5$ i.e. each forecast is assimilated with 5 sequential observations.
 The two filters based on Gaussian assumptions(LVFP(GG) and LETKF) show a strong similarity in the RMSE.
 The same comment can be made about LVFPS(GG) and LETKS as well.
 This occurs clearly because the Gaussian assumptions in LVFP(GG) and LVFPS(GG) mimic the dynamics of LETKF and LETKS that are derived from a Gaussian assumption on the ensemble.
 However, LVFP(GK), had higher errors for this problem setup.
 We believe that further tuning the kernels and localization, more loyal to PFF~\cite{Hu_2020_mapping-PF} could result in a better performance.
 As a side note, we attempted to use other assumptions such as LVFP(GH), LVFP(HH) and LVFP(KK) for the filtering problem, whose results were unworthy to be reported.